barunio/barunio.github.com/_posts/2012-12-13-anarchy_in_software.md

 undesirable approach because it reflects a fundamentally fascist ideology.
 This process requires developers to train their minds to operate in very specific ways.
 It therefore sets constraints not just on what a person does, but *how they do it*.
-In broad terms, a centralized authority is asserting conrtol over the behavior of an individual within the privacy of their own mind and work.
+In broad terms, a centralized authority is asserting control over the behavior of an individual within the privacy of their own mind and work.
 What else would you call this, if not fascism?